Mr. Immortal: Fictional character biography

 Over that time, Mr. Immortal would develop a loving relationship with his teammate, Dinah Soar, as he was also the only one who could understand her language.
 It is revealed that they are soulmates, and he was her ageless-love, as she herself also possessed a degree of immortality.
 In the 2004 "Avengers Disassembled" storyline, Craig comes close to quitting the team, but changes his mind by the end of that storyline.
-In their following outing against Maelstrom, Dinah Soar is killed and Deathurge appears to take her away to the afterlife, truly terminating his and Mr. Immortal's former "friendship".
-Mr. Immortal would meet Deathurge again at Dinah Soar's funeral, where Deathurge expressed his regret, showing that he had truly come to love Mr. Immortal like a son.
-Mr. Immortal, however, is enraged at Deathurge, having taken away all that Mr. Immortal had ever cared about, and attacks Deathurge, to no avail.
+In their following outing against Maelstrom, Dinah Soar is killed and Deathurge appears to take her away to the afterlife, truly terminating his and Immortal's former "friendship".
+Immortal would meet Deathurge again at Dinah Soar's funeral, where Deathurge expressed his regret, showing that he had truly come to love Immortal like a son.
+Immortal, however, is enraged at Deathurge, having taken away all that Immortal had ever cared about, and attacks Deathurge, to no avail.
 Craig then falls into a deep depression, repeatedly getting drunk and killing himself inside GLA headquarters while wearing a Dinah Soar "costume", as the others watch.
 He is later killed by Leather Boy, who infiltrated the team's headquarters disguised as Doctor Doom and killed Monkey Joe, Squirrel Girl's sidekick.

 Mr. Immortal is able to return the favor when Deathurge appears to take away Monkey Joe to the afterlife in the form of a squirrel, leaving him in a vulnerable state.
-Deathurge then revealed to Mr. Immortal what his destiny was: to outlive everyone as the one true immortal, and then learn the grand secret that will reveal itself at the end of things, in addition revealing Mr. Immortal not to be either Homo sapiens or homo superior, but rather Homo supreme: a being that has evolved past death itself, making him the ultimate human.
-Deathurge, by taking away some of his loved ones, tried to prepare Mr. Immortal so that he could truly live to that destiny, but this is jeopardized by the supervillain Maelstrom, who threatens to destroy the entire universe.
-This gives Mr. Immortal a new incentive to live, and he sets out to stop Maelstrom and save the universe.
-The GLA confront Maelstrom, who in the course of the conflict, commits suicide.
+Deathurge then revealed to Immortal what his destiny was: to outlive everyone as the one true immortal, and then learn the grand secret that will reveal itself at the end of things, in addition revealing Immortal not to be either Homo sapiens or homo superior, but rather Homo supreme: a being that has evolved past death itself, making him the ultimate human.
+Deathurge, by taking away some of his loved ones, tried to prepare Immortal so that he could truly live to that destiny, but this is jeopardized by the supervillain Maelstrom, who threatens to destroy the entire universe.
+This gives Immortal a new incentive to live, and he sets out to stop Maelstrom and save the universe.
+The GLA confront Maelstrom, who in the course of the conflict, dies by suicide.
 The GLA, however, gain no recognition and circumstances force them to cease using the Avengers name.
 After discovering that they were all mutants, the team decides to change their name to the Great Lakes X-Men, and adopt new costumes.

-GLX-Mas Special

 During the GLX-Mas Special, the team confronted Dr. Tannenbaum, who had released an army of living Christmas trees on the citizens of Wisconsin.
 Later, Mr. Immortal saves Squirrel Girl's new sidekick, Tippy Toe, from Deathurge who was trying to kill her, as part of a test given to him by Oblivion, in order to regain his job.